docploy/site/docploy/docs/getting-started/quick-start.md

     Another Page
 ```

-This example shows how to add new pages under different sections.
+This example shows how to add new pages under different sidebar sections.
 The `.../top-level/...` directory is formatted as `Top Level` in the sidebar, and all `.md` pages within that directory are placed within the same section.

 {% callout
   type="note"
   content="Visit the Order The Sidebar page to learn how to change the page order."
 /%}